junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 Dean's stomach tosses uncomfortably.
 "Do we have cookies or something?"
 He follows his Dad to the door, asking unsurely.

 His Dad throws him a slightly displeased look.
 "Since when did you pick the habit of eating snacks between meals?
+I said I'll be back at dinner time."

+"Yesterday..."
+Dean starts, but he doesn't get very far.

-I said I'll be back at dinner time.
-Before that, you look after Sammy, don't go anywhere, can you do that?"
+His Dad answers quickly, "Yesterday was an accident, I didn't know there were three --" he cuts himself off, shaking his head.
+"It doesn't matter.
+It won't happen again tonight.
+I promise.
+Before I come back, you look after Sammy, don't go anywhere, can you do that?"

 Dean lowers his head.
 "Yes, Sir."
 And not saying anything else.